 Speed Tip: Press / (forward slash) to go to the Search box.

 Google Support pages has the complete list of search options inside Google Drive.
 And don’t forget to search in the trash, too!

 Google Docs is no different from any other office suite.
-It may be simpler than MS Word, but the menu still packs a lot of commands.
+It may be simpler than Microsoft Word, but the menu still packs a lot of commands.
 Press Alt + / to access the search feature for menus.
 Type in what you are looking for and presto—the feature opens up.

 Google Keep is a nifty little tool for jotting down quick notes on the fly.
 One of the best Google Keep tricks is to use Google Keep to grab text in any photo and turn it into digital text.
 But did you know that with a single click you can create a Google Doc from a Google Keep note?

-See the Words You Use Most with a Word Cloud
+5. Visualize Words You Use Most With a Word Cloud

+A word cloud is an interesting tool to visualize information.
 Writers, students, and academics can use word cloud or a tag cloud to get to the theme of a document quickly.
 Word clouds also help us see the words we use (or misuse) more often.
-We have earlier seen how a word cloud is an interesting tool to visualize information.

 In Google Docs, use the Tag Cloud Generator for any document that has 50 words or more.
 The free Google Drive add-on can be located and installed from Add-ons (menu) > Get Add-ons…